robyftp/Tree/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## It’s hard to explain puns to kleptomaniacs, because they take everything literally.